kevinlang/plug_live_reload/README.md

   ]
 ```

+You can find additional documentation for configuring the `PlugLiveReload` plug and the `PlugLiveReload.Socket`
+in their respective documentation pages.

 ## Backends

 This project uses [`FileSystem`](https://github.com/falood/file_system) as a dependency to watch your filesystem whenever there is a change and it supports the following operating systems: